slawkens/myaac-docs/customize/plugins/settings.md

 ],
 ```

-Note: After category, there is a requirement to add a section, otherwise it will look weird.
+Note: After category, there is a requirement to add a section, otherwise it will not be displayed correctly.

 ### boolean (true/false)
 ```php